-Tracking the Spatial and Temporal Changes of Species within Plasmas
+Tracking the Spatial and Temporal Changes Within Plasmas

 In the wide range of applications involving plasmas, there is a common requirement to know what the plasma consists of and how it is changing in time.
 Applications range from those in industrial day-to-day processing to fundamental research in the laboratory involving a wide variation in plasmas in terms of the fundamental parameters such as density and temperature, to those encountered in the cosmos.
 Laser ablation for thin film deposition, combustion studies, semiconductor and magnetics device manufacturing, creation of MEMs, NEMS and nano-structures, display screens, thermonuclear energy generation and studies on stars and interstellar media are just some of the places where plasma is encountered.

 The key parameters used in describing a plasma are the temperature and density of the free electrons, ions and the neutrals.
 Allied to this one would like to know the ionisation states present, the species present and how these are evolving over time, i.e. if it is a transient or a steady state plasma.